tflander/esp32-machine-emulator/README.rst

 ESP32 Machine Emulator
 ======================

-As of July 16, 2019 this project is on-hold.

 The purpose of this package is to enable you to test-drive (TDD) your MicroPython code in an IDE running on your computer.
 It seems a lot